yownas/seed_travel/README.md

 `Frames per second`: The fps of the video.

 `Number of frames for lead in/out`: Amount of frames to be padded with a static image at the start and ending of the video.
-So you'll get a short pause before the video ends.
+So you'll get a short pause before the video start/ends.

+`Upscaler`: Choose upscale method to be applied to the images before made into a video.

+`Upscale ratio`: How much the images should be upscaled.
+A value of 1 will disable scaling.

 `Bump seed`: If this is set higher than 0, instead of traveling to the destination seeds you will get a number of images based on the initial seed, mixed with the destination seeds.
 Perfect for when you have an almost perfect image but want to nudge it a little to see if you can improve it.

+`Use cache`: To speed up generation, generated images are cached and re-used if possible.
+If you want to manually post-process the images and want all of them to be generated, please disable this.

 `Show generated images in ui`: Disable this if you generate a lot of steps to make life easier for your browser.